postgrespro/pg_probackup/doc/pg_arman.md

 excluding values.

 ### RESTRICTIONS
-* In order to work, the PostgreSQL instance on which backups are taken need to have data checksums enabled or to enable wal_log_hints.
 * pg_arman is aimed at working with PostgreSQL 9.5 and newer versions.
 * For ptrack feature you need special version of Postgres and set wal_level to archive or hot_standby and ptrack_enable.